Checking Back In With London: Upcoming Tender Offer For Aberdeen Funds May Be Attractive, But Still Many Unknowns

 - (Morgan Stanley) Latin American Discovery Fund (LDF)

-- (Allianz) Korea Fund (KF) --> tender offer completed
+- (Allianz) Korea Fund [KF] --> tender offer completed

 - (Aberdeen) Asia Tigers Fund (GRR)